robwco/workshop-marketing/lesson2.md

 **New mindset:** Abundance

-You may not have even realized you were living in scarcity mindset.
-But let me ask you this: have you ever told yourself dry spells *were just a part of business?*
+You may not have realized this but you're probably living in scarcity mindset.
+For example: have you ever told yourself dry spells *are just a part of business?*

 Where the heck did that come from?

-Unfortunately it probably came from other professionals.
+Unfortunately the answer is most likely other professionals.
 The fact is most consulting advice is stuck in scarcity mindset.

 Every forum you go to (including my favorites like designer news and hacker news) you'll be told that dry spells are just a part of business.